Dr Charlie Ball

 Lord Karan Bilimoria CBE DL

 Karan Bilimoria is the founder of Cobra Beer and the Senior Independent Director of the Booker Group PLC.
 In 2006, he was appointed the Lord Bilimoria of Chelsea, making him the first ever Zoroastrian Parsi to sit in the House of Lords, and in 2014 he was installed as the seventh Chancellor of the University of Birmingham – the first Indian-born Chancellor of a Russell Group University in Great Britain.
 In 2015 he became President of UKCISA and in 2016 he was appointed Chair of the Advisory Board at the University of Cambridge Judge Business School.
-Earlier this year he became the first Patron of Enterprise Educators UK.
+In 2018 he became the first Patron of Enterprise Educators UK.

 The Power of University to Power the World